marcintreder/relevel-landing-page/src/pages/blog/home-office-ergonomics.md

    Check out the [best keyboards according to Tech Radar](https://www.techradar.com/news/computing-components/peripherals/what-keyboard-10-best-keyboards-compared-1028011).
 3. **Wrist Pads**

       These cushiony, jelly pads can be excellent support for your wrists when typing.
 Do your hands ever get tingly, numb, or painful when typing—ever heard of carpal tunnel?
 If our wrists are kept incorrectly, there is a risk of potential nerve damage leading to carpal tunnel syndrome.
-Read more in my blog post (Carpal tunnel syndrome- causes and cures before it's too late?).
+Read more in [my blog post](https://www.relevelapp.com/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it/) to find out more about carpal tunnel syndrome.

       The wrist pads could be a great ergonomic addition to your home office.
 However, they need to be kept in the right place!
 The name can be misleading because what you really want to rest on these pads are NOT your wrists but the palms.
 Pressing your wrist into the pads can actually cause more trouble because you could be cutting off the blood flow to your palms and putting pressure on your nerves.
 You want to make sure that your wrist is in a neutral position (in line with the forearm), and it is slightly higher than your fingers. \
    \